btford/participating-in-open-source/README.md

 This will create a copy of the repo on your GitHub account.

 Before you set out to improve the code, you should have a focused idea in mind of what you want to do.

-A commit should do one thing.
+Each commit should do one thing, and each PR should be one specific improvement.

 ### Forking